Fork me on GitHub

 JCR Repository <- Production-identical structure

-Key Insight: We use ModuleReader.read(path, false) to load test modules explicitly by path, avoiding ClasspathConfigurationModelReader which scans for ALL modules (including framework JARs with unmet dependencies).
+Key Insight: We use ModuleReader.read(path, false) to load project test modules explicitly by path, and scan the classpath for addon modules (non-platform, non-project JARs with META-INF/hcm-module.yaml), avoiding ClasspathConfigurationModelReader which would include framework JARs with unmet dependencies.

 Initialization Flow